 It is true, isn’t it?
 For some meals, you work for hours in the kitchen, and when the meal is over in a matter of minutes, you wonder if it was a good use of your time.
 When I wonder, I always decide that it is.
 This year, the amounts I need are much less, and that makes for lighter work.
 For this is the ‘opposite’ year for us, a time when some of the kids have Thanksgiving with in-laws, or at their own homes.
 So, our table will only seat seven this year.

-For a large amount of guests, I do not reheat the dinner rolls, but I do make sure they are at room temperature.
-Reheating tends to dry them out, and often the rolls are cool by the time the guests take their first bites.
-I don’t like to reheat a basket of rolls in the microwave; it seems to mess up the texture.
+For a large number of guests, I do not reheat the dinner rolls, but I do make sure that they are at room temperature.
+Reheating tends to dry them out, and often the rolls are cool by the time guests take their first bites.
+I don’t like to reheat a basket of rolls in the microwave; it seems to change the texture.

-For holidays, if I am buying flowers, I do so a day or two ahead, and arrange them.
-At the meal, if they are not at their peak, at least they are in place, and are not apart of the day’s busyness.
+For holidays, if I am buying flowers, I do so a day or two ahead, and arrange them at that time.
+At the meal, if the flowers are not at their peak, at least they are in place, and are not a part of the day’s busyness.

 I purchase two turkeys, one to roast ahead of time, the other to roast on Thanksgiving.
 After roasting the first turkey, I freeze the meat in usable amounts for later recipes.
-I save the drippings to add to the turkey stock – once I have it made.
-I make the stock by heating the entire carcass in water, just below simmer.
-After several hours, I strain the liquid off, and place it back on the stove, and slow boil it down until it is flavorful.
+I save the drippings to add to the Thanksgiving Day turkey stock.
+Once I have the meat off the turkey, I simmer the entire carcass in water on low, very low.
+After several hours, I strain the liquid off, and place it back on the stove, and slow simmer it down until it is flavorful.
 Then, I add the drippings to the stock.
-After that, I separate out enough stock to freeze for boiling the homemade noodles – the day before the holiday.
-The rest is saved for making the gravy, early Thanksgiving day, for the potatoes and the biscuits-in-gravy.
-The drippings and stock from the Thanksgiving Day turkey makes gravy for that week’s hot turkey sandwiches, etc. Having the gravy made ahead makes getting everything on the table in quick-time a great deal easier.
+After that, I separate out enough stock to freeze for boiling the homemade noodles – which is done the day before the holiday.
+The rest is saved for making the gravy on Thanksgiving day – to be used for the potatoes and the biscuits-in-gravy.
+The leftover drippings and stock from the Thanksgiving Day turkey makes gravy for that week’s hot turkey sandwiches, etc. Having the gravy made ahead makes getting everything on the table in quick-time a great deal easier.

 Making the mashed potatoes Thanksgiving morning, and putting them on warm in a crock pot makes serving the meal easier, but they do need stirred from time to time.
 If you need to make the potatoes a day ahead, I use a make ahead potato recipe with sour cream and cream cheese.
 They seem to hold up better overnight than plain mashed.